Karak, Pakistan

 Karak is a fast-growing city with just over 50,000 people.
-It is the second-largest city in Kohat Division and is the only urbanized area and namesake of Karak District.
+It is the second-largest city in Kohat Division and the namesake and only urbanized area of Karak District.
 Karak's population nearly doubled between 1998 and 2017.
 The dominant language in the city is Pashto, which nearly everybody speaks.
 The city was first labeled an urban area between the 1972 and 1981 Pakistan censuses.
+The district headquarter is located in this tehsil.
+It is one of the most deprived tehsil of the district.
+Education institutions, health facilities, public health and works departments done very less.
+In the past 10-15 years very less development works are done by the district government.
+Most of its population is rural.
+Facilities like electricity, gas, water health and education are non-existent.
+Recently a road is under construction from Sabirabad to wargha Banda (one of the furthest village) but if one see the construction work its poor.

+Demographics

+Population

+As of the 2023 census, Karak had a population of 58,065.